manavkapadnis/CLMSM_EMNLP_2023/README.md

-# Code for the EMNLP 2023 submission - 'CLMSM: A Multi-Task Learning Framework for Pre-training on Procedural Text'
+# CLMSM: A Multi-Task Learning Framework for Pre-training on Procedural Text (Accepted in EMNLP-Findings 2023)

 ## Required Dependencies